elcamilet/show-ip-gnome-shell-extension/README.md

 ## &nbsp;
 ## USAGE:
 Automatically shows your public IP address.
 You can refresh it by clicking on IP address and IP address will be updated.

+**UPDATE!** Now your public IP is auto refreshed every 5 minutes!

 Yout IP address is fetched by this curl command:
 ```
 curl ip.lacodificadora.com